appsmithorg/appsmith-docs/widget-reference/dropdown-1.md

 Dropdown widgets can be used to capture from a fixed set of options inside a form such as gender, role, status.

-{% hint style="success" %}
-Some forms need to be pre-filled data from a table or API.
+> Some forms need to be pre-filled data from a table or API.
 We can bind the data to the default text property to enable this
-{% endhint %}

 ```text
 {{ Table1.selectedRow.gender }}